Bardolph-Automation-Inc/bardolph/docs/language.rst

 text to `stdout`, typically the user's terminal emulator.

 Because this is not a general-purpose language, the support for text output is a fairly rudimentary implementation.
-I pretty much passses data along to the underlying Python `print` function, aided by the `string.format` method.
+It pretty much passses data along to the underlying Python `print` function, aided by the `string.format` method.

 You can print any of the settings, such as ``hue`` or ``brightness``, as well